 The summers of the late 50s/early 60s.
 In the evenings I used to join the gang at our meeting place in the shed in Wibsey Park.
 There was Bob Bryar, Trevor Morley, Alan Noler, Neil Kirkaldy ( Kaldy ), Melvyn Pacey, Eric Hartley (Funf ), Frank Derrick, Jimmy Whitfield.
 We were joined by lovely girls Dot Smith, Alice White, Dianne Emmott, Joan Hunter, Mavis Brown, Sandra Lake, Pat Wells, Kath Morehouse, Judith Nolan, Jill Lightowler.
 The shed was always packed and always lively in such an innocent way.
 Oh what bliss.

 Sadly Frank died in 2006 but I am still in touch with Bob who married Alice and live in Keighley.
 Melvyn – Leeds.
 Neil – on his own Greek island, (sadly Neil died from cancer in 2016).
 Trevor happily married in Japan.
 Alan with his craft business in Bradford, Eric who married Joan.
 Joan sadly passing in 2006.
 Eric passing in September 2021.
 Dearest Eric never got over the loss of his beloved Joan.
 Jimmy at Holme Wood Estate in Bradford.
-Dot Smith who is still working at the family business in Brighouse, Pat Wells – Florida.
+Dot now retired from the family business in Brighouse.
+Pat Wells – Florida.
 I would love to hear the whereabouts of Mavis, Dianne, Kath, Judith, Sue and the beautiful Sandra Lake.

 In the summer of 1962 Kaldy, Melvyn, Bob, Eric, George and myself went to Butlins in Filey, North Yorkshire for a holiday for a week.
 We had our photo taken in the Pig and Whistle Bar.